staa99/partials.js/README.md

 ### Are there plans to support custom `<partial` elements?
 Yes, there are currently plans to support custom `partial` elements.

-### Does v1.1.1 support request caching for multiple partials to the same view on the same page?
+### Does v2.0.0 support request caching for multiple partials to the same view on the same page?
 No, at this time, there's no support for request caching.

 ### Does v1.0.0 support nested partials?
-No, to use nested partials you must upgrade to 1.1.1.
-All existing code will work as before, except that nested partials are now resolved.
+No, to use nested partials you must upgrade to 1.1.1+.
+I recommend the latest, v2.0.0.
+Kindly note that relative paths in 2.0.0+ will always be relative to the location of the partial view, which was not the case in previous versions.